manasch/pes/7th_Sem/ST/notes/unit_1.md

 - Quality Control (product-oriented, issues in manufacturing products, focus on resulting product)

 Cost of Quality: Price of all efforts to achieve product or service quality.
 Typically should be 3%-5% of project cost.

+> This includes the work to build a product or service that conforms to the requirements and all work resulting non-conformance to the requirements.

 - Prevention Cost
 - Appraisal Cost